-After I have my sample of sake, I like to visit the Bijutsu-kan Gallery.
-The displays change on occasion, and even when I make visit Walt Disney World often enough the same exhibit is showing I still run across something new or missed the last time.
+After you’ve had your sample of sake, you might like to visit the Bijutsu-kan Gallery.
+The displays change on occasion, and even when you make a visit to Walt Disney World often enough the same exhibit is often showing and you still run across something new or missed the last time.

 The gallery is also the site of Japan’s Kidcot Fun Stop, a fun activity for children.
-And guests of all ages can participate in a Kim Possible World Showcase Adventure at Japan.
+And guests of all ages can participate in a Agent P’s World Showcase Adventure at Japan.

-If I’m craving a more substantial meal than Kaki Gori and Pocky, I can make a quick stop at Yakitori House, which offers a lovely casual stop in keeping with the overall theming of the pavilion.
+If you’re craving a more substantial meal than Kaki Gori and Pocky, make a quick stop at Katsura Grill, which offers a lovely casual stop in keeping with the overall theming of the pavilion.

-Before I leave the Japan pavilion for either the American Adventure or Morocco, I take the time to stop and admire the Torii gates and view of World Showcase Lagoon.
+Before you leave the Japan pavilion for either the American Adventure or Morocco, take the time to stop and admire the Torii gates and view of World Showcase Lagoon.
 Like the China pavilion as a whole, this spot presents Epcot at its photogenic best.

 Thank you for visiting Chip and Co.
 Be sure to sign up for our Daily Newsletter where we deliver the best in Disney News & Planning Tips to your inbox!
 You can find us all over the internet at Twitter, Facebook, Instagram, Pinterest, Google+, Tumblr, and even our Tee Public Store!